-Both the leaves and stems can be eaten raw in salads or sandwiches, and are sometimes called cress sprouts.
+Both its leaves and stems can be eaten raw in salads or sandwiches, and are sometimes called cress sprouts.
 When buying cress, look for firm, evenly coloured, rich green leaves.
 Avoid cress with any signs of slime, wilting, or discoloration.
 If stored in a dry plastic bag or container, it can last up to five days in a refrigerator.
 To prolong the life of cress, place the stems in a glass container with water and cover them, refrigerating the cress until it is needed.

 Garden cress has mild oestrogenic properties.
 It helps to regulate the menstrual cycle.
 No wonder it’s considered as a must have for women.

 Kheer made of garden cress seeds increases milk production and secretion in lactating mothers.
 Before using the seeds be sure to soak them in water or milk for 2-3 hours.
 This enhances the taste.
 Because of its high iron and protein content, it is often given to lactating mothers.